top of page

-Users must provide a complete list of all species considered when identifying acoustic bat recordings via autoclassification software, and when applicable, manual identification.
+Users must provide a complete list of all species considered during acoustic identification via autoclassification software, and when applicable, manual identification.

 1. Log into the NABat Partner Portal.
 First-time users will need to create an account.